-The Social History Exchange is a digital forum that continues the formal and informal discussions of our annual conference all year round.
+The Social History Exchange is a digital forum that continues the discussions of our annual conference all year round.

-It consists of three exchange blogs.
-One reflecting on and showcasing the latest in social and cultural history research.
-Another discussing developments in and experiences of learning and teaching social history.
-And a third on social history beyond the academy.
+It consists of three blogs.
+One showcases and reflects on the latest in social and cultural history research.
+Another discusses experiences of learning and teaching social history.
+And a third considers social history beyond the academy.

-To read the latest posts just click on any of the links below.
-If you’d like to contribute, please see our contributor guidelines and contact the relevant exchange editor.
+You can read the latest posts by clicking on any of the links below.
+If you’d like to contribute, please see our contributor guidelines and contact the relevant exchange editors.

 The Social History Society is not only concerned with historical research and writing.
 Learning and teaching are also central to the social and cultural history scholarship we seek to encourage and promote.
 This exchange provides a space to discuss developments and experiences relating to social history education, principally at university level.